Loader

 8. Seek professional help

-Decreases in appetite and behavioural changes can be a symptom of depression getting worse.
+Decreases in appetite and behavioural changes can be common signs of depression in the elderly, indicating that the condition is getting worse.
 Contact a mental health professional and sign the senior up for counselling if you suspect the disorder is getting out of hand.

 The therapist may recommend antidepressants, but in less serious cases, alternative medicine like aromatherapy or occupational therapy may be a better option.